DangerOnTheRanger/maniwani/README.md

 to be run in a production environment.
 Deploy to any Internet-facing servers at your own risk!

+### With Docker

+In this directory, run the following to build a Docker image:

+	docker build -t maniwani .

+To run your new instance, then type:

+	docker run -p 5000:5000 maniwani

+Note that currently running Maniwani in this way will not save any data after the container is closed.
+The Docker method is intended for the time being to see what Maniwani is capable of, as well as serve as a quick and easily-replicated testbed.

+### Without Docker

 Python 3.4+ is required for installation, but I currently use 3.6 for developing Maniwani; if you're having problems with 3.4, file a bug report, but also try 3.6 if you can.

-As Maniwani uses Pipenv, simply run `pipenv install` to grab all requirements and create a new virtualenv.
+As Maniwani uses Pipenv, simply run `pipenv install` to grab all requirements (except for `ffmpeg` - see the "Notes on ffmpeg" section) and create a new virtualenv.
 After that, `touch secret` and modify `makedb.py` to your tastes to customize database initialization before executing `pipenv run python makedb.py`.
 Lastly, run `pipenv run flask run` from this directory and point your web browser at http://127.0.0.1:5000 to view your new Maniwani installation.
 If you ever want to wipe the database clean, that's currently handled by removing `test.db` and re-running the `makedb.py` script.

+#### Notes on ffmpeg

+Installing `ffmpeg` can either be done with your system's package manager if you do not already have it installed, or you can use the `ffmpeg_bootstrap.py` script to grab a static build of `ffmpeg` like so, assuming you are in the same directory as the script itself:

+	python3 ffmpeg_bootstrap.py
+	cp ffmpeg-stub-config.cfg ../maniwani.cfg
+	echo MANIWANI_CFG=maniwani.cfg > ../.env

 Features